mitchhymel/local_notifications/README.md

 );

 // Create the notification channel (this is a no-op on iOS and android <8.0 devices)
-// Only need to run this one time per App install, any calls after that will be a no-op await LocalNotifications.createAndroidNotificationChannel(channel: channel);
+// Only need to run this one time per App install, any calls after that will be a no-op at the native level
+// but will still need to use the platform channel.
+For this reason, avoid calling this except for the
+// first time you need to create the channel. await LocalNotifications.createAndroidNotificationChannel(channel: channel);

 // Create your notification, providing the channel info